 Specifies the time zone.
-One of the time zone displayed by the
+One of the time zone displayed by the -a option can be specified for timezone.

 -t date [/time]

 Specifies the termination time of Daylight Saving Time.
 You can specify date in any of the following formats.